po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/16-Stu_Models-Instance-Methods/README.md

 ## 💡 Hints

-What is the difference between and instance method and a static method?
+What is the difference between an instance method and a static method?

 ## 🏆 Bonus